 So, I’ve already told you that Walt Disney Pictures Jungle Cruise is based on the Disneyland Jungle Cruise attraction with the same name.
 But, the movie basically just uses that as the setting and really takes it in a whole new direction.

 The plot is that Dwayne Johnson’s character Frank (who plays the Jungle Cruise skipper) takes Emily Blunt’s character Lily and her brother MacGregor (played by Jack Whitehall) on a trek through the Amazon to find a tree that has magical healing powers.

 But, it’s not that easy.
 Along the way, they have to fight off wild animals and protect themselves from a rival German expedition (these are the villains of the movie as it’s set during WWI).

 There are a lot of elements that feel similar to the Indiana Jones movies, which were actually also filmed on Kauai!

 At the beginning of the film, Frank is basically the Jungle Cruise skipper you see on the Disneyland attraction.
 He does a lot of the exact same jokes that we all know and love, plus he has a few extra tricks up his sleeve.

 Emily Blunt (Lily)

-She’s a smart, resourceful, adventuress who is determined to find the Tears of the Moon and she won’t take no for an answer.
-She’s also a feminist and wears pants in a time where that wasn’t common.
+She’s a smart, resourceful adventuress who is determined to find the Tears of the Moon, and she won’t take no for an answer.
+She’s also a feminist and wears pants in a time when that wasn’t common.